CityOfBoston/boston.gov-d7/guides/03-contributing-to-boston.gov.md

 For any work, pull requests must be created for individual tasks and submitted for review.
 Before submitting a pull request, be sure to [sync the local branch](https://help.github.com/articles/syncing-a-fork) with the upstream primary branch.

 Pull requests should be submitted from the forked repo to the `develop` branch of the primary repo.
-Make sure to give your pull request a **clear and descriptive title**.
+Make sure to give your pull request a **clear and descriptive title** and use the template below.

 #### Pull request template